125 Words to Understand 50% of the Quran

 With 125 words, you understand 50% of the Quran.
 But the journey doesn't stop there:

-• 500 words — You understand the vast majority of what you read and hear.
+- 500 words — You understand the vast majority of what day.and hear.

 What matters is starting.
 Every word learned is one more word you understand in your prayer, your reading, and your listening of the Quran.